Climate stalemate sees extra talks added

 "Everything we have undertaken is under the Framework Convention.
 I don't think we are going to change that, it has to stay - the bedrock is the convention, the foundation is the convention.
 We are working, we are building on that.
 Changing that would be a very bad idea."

-The slow progress here means that an extra session of talks has now been added to the calendar been for September to try and make progress before ministers gather in Poland for the crucial Conference of the Parties in Katowice in December.
+The slow progress here means that an extra session of talks has now been added to the calendar for September to try and make progress before ministers gather in Poland for the crucial Conference of the Parties in Katowice in December.